jasmv502/Assign0-Clone/README-anitalu.md

 I am a master's student in Electrical Engineering at Stanford University.
 My interests include software development, quantum computing and web programming.

+## Technical Skills
+1. QSYN: AN END‐TO‐END QUANTUM CIRCUIT SYNTHESIS FRAMEWORK [[GitHub]](https://github.com/DVLab-NTU/qsyn)
+    * Qsyn is a C++-based growing software system for synthesizing, optimizing, and verifying quantum circuits to aid the development of quantum computing. qsyn implements scalable quantum circuit optimization by combining ZX-Calculus and technology mapping.
+    * Qsyn provides an experimental implementation of optimization algorithms and a programming environment for simulation or building similar applications.
+Future development will focus on enhancing the optimization and qubit mapping routines, adding support to synthesize from arbitrary unitaries, and adding verification functionalities.

+## Previous Projects
 <style>
 td, th {
    border: none!important;